 34th Annual Translation Prize Submission Process

-Translations for consideration for the 2018-2019 cycle must have been published for the first time in the United States between January 1 and December 31, 2018.
+Translations for consideration for the upcoming cycle must have been published for the first time in the United States between January 1 and December 31, 2019.
 All categories of work are eligible in fiction and non-fiction, with the exception of poetry, technical, scientific and reference works, graphic novels, and children’s literature.
 In addition, the French-American Foundation does not directly support works of translation in progress.
 The monetary prize is awarded directly to the translator.

 Submissions must be completed online and are usually submitted by the publisher.
 Please note that three matching pairs of excerpts of the English and the French copies of the book you wish to submit for consideration are required: